 One of the biggest used for motorcyclists actually has to do with safety.
 For some reason people who drive cars tend to not be very careful when it comes to motorcycles.

-Whatever the case may be, one of the bigger questions has been where the best place to mount a camera on the motorcycle helmet is.
-Let’s talk about the various locations on your helmet where you could mount a camera and what is beneficial and disadvantageous about those positions.
+Whatever the case may be, one of the bigger questions has been where the best place to mount a GoPro camera on the motorcycle helmet is.
+Let’s talk about the various locations on your helmet where you could mount a GoPro and what is beneficial and disadvantageous about those positions.

 Related Topic: Best Gimbal for Mirrorless Cameras